tustnexus/Grades6th7th8th-FictionReadingList/Grade 8.md

-→Historical fiction.
+\* Historical fiction.

-→ Revolutionary
+\* Revolutionary

-→A heartbreaking historical thriller.
+\* A heartbreaking historical thriller.
 When Romania's secret police attempt to blackmail Cristian Florescu into becoming an informer. he must make a choice: betray everyone he knows and loves, or go up against a terrifying communist dictator-all by himself!